base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 const baseFactoryAddress = '0x15Ba39375ee2Ab563E8873C8390be6f2E2F50232';
 ```

-We’ll start by creating a public client.
+Now, create a public client.
 Public clients enable our application to interact with the Ethereum blockchain.
 They use JSON-RPC API methods to perform actions such as retrieving block numbers, transactions, and reading from smart contracts.
 Learn more about this on viem.

 Initialize a public client named `publicClient` and set the chain to `base` and the transport to our `rpcURL` variable: